purplesyringa/site/blog/you-should-probably-use-panics-for-error-handling/index.md

 ---
 title: You should probably use panics for error handling
 time: July 28, 2024
+ordering: 2
+intro: |
+    Rust's approach to error handling comes at a cost.
+The `Result` type often doesn't fit in CPU registers, and callers of fallible functions have to check whether the returned value is `Ok` or `Err`.
+That's a stack spill, a comparison, a branch, and a lot of error handling code intertwined with the hot path that *just shouldn't be here*, which inhibits inlining, the most important optimization of all.

+    Exceptions and panics make it easy to forget about the occasional error, but they don't suffer from inefficiency.
+Throwing an exception unwinds the stack automatically, without any cooperation from the functions except the one that throws the exception and the one that catches it.
+Wouldn't it be *neat* if a mechanism with the performance of `panic!` and the ergonomics of `Result` existed?
 ---

 Rust's approach to error handling is neat, but it comes at a cost.
 Fallible functions return this type: